-The victim is expected to recover.
-Details about the motive remain sketchy, but sheriff's deputies say the stabbing appears to be gang-related.
+The victim is expected to recover from the incident.
+Details about the motive remain sketchy, but sheriff's deputies say the incident appears to be gang related.

-The victim was driven to Mercy Medical Center for treatment.
-The victim was then flown to a Modesto hospital, according to Deputy Delray Shelton.
+According to the sheriff's department, the incident was reported around 7 p.m. after an argument broke out between visitors at the lake.
+During the argument one person was stabbed.
+The victim was driven by someone to Mercy Medical Center Merced for treatment.
+Due to the injuries, the victim was flown by medical personnel to a Modesto hospital, according to Deputy Delray Shelton.

-UC Merced officers detained two juvenile suspects until sheriff's deputies arrived.
+UC Merced officers detained two juvenile suspects until sheriff's deputies arrived at the scene.

-Shelton said there were reports that a second person was stabbed after the incident moved to UC Merced.
+Shelton said there were reports that a second person was stabbed after the incident spilled onto UC Merced's campus.

-The second victim apparently left before deputies arrived.
-There haven't been any reports of a person with stab wounds checking into area hospitals for treatment, Shelton said.
+The second victim apparently left the scene before deputies arrived, and thus far there have been no reports of that person checking into local hospitals for treatment, Shelton said.

-No students from UC Merced were involved in the ordeal, Anderson said.
+No students from UC Merced were involved in the incident, Anderson said.

-The two juveniles taken into custody by deputies were booked at Merced County Juvenile Hall.
+The juveniles were booked into Merced County Juvenile Hall.

-Sheriff's detectives are asking witnesses or anyone with information about the incident to call Detective Aaron Rosenberg at (209) 385-7472.
-Tips are kept confidential, and callers can remain anonymous.
+Merced County Sheriff’s detectives are asking witnesses or anyone with information about the incident to call Detective Aaron Rosenberg at (209) 385-7472.
+Tips are kept confidential and you can remain anonymous.